Johnny’s Ambassadors Declares Anti-710 Day

 By Laura Stack

 What is a dab?
-Dabbing involves extracting the THC (the part that gets you high) from the cannabis plant.
-Users place a small amount of this concentrate (shatter, Butane Hash Oil, hash, wax, budder, honey, etc.) into a heating element called a dab rig or vape pen and breath in the cloud of cannabinoids produced as the concentrate sizzles.
+Dabbing involves extracting the THC (the part that gets you high) from the marijuana plant.
+Users place a small amount of this concentrate into a heating element called a dab rig or vape pen and breathe in the cloud of cannabinoids produced as the concentrate sizzles.

 Ummm…okay…what is the point of dabbing?
-Dabbing is a fast way to get very high, because it’s extremely potent, often times over 90% THC content (a chemical, not a plant).
+Dabbing is a fast way to get very high, because it’s extremely potent, often times 90% THC content (a chemical, not a plant).
 It only takes a second or two, and in that time a substantial amount of THC can be inhaled.
 The problem?
-If teens dab illegally, their brains are still forming, and marijuana has been proven to cause psychosis, mental illness, and increased suicidal ideation.
-Consider these facts:
+If teens dab illegally, their brains are still forming, which can cause psychosis, mental illness, and increased suicidal ideation.
+Consider these facts: https://johnnysambassadors.org/mental-illness/

 17% of those who began their use in adolescence become addicted, and up to about 50% of those who become daily users end up with addiction: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4827335/pdf/nihms762992.pdf

-The risk of persisting marijuana use is greater if the product is high in THC concentration: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6991277/
+The risk of addiction is greater if the product is high in THC concentration: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6991277/

 The consensus is that use of marijuana with a THC content over 10% increases the risk of a psychotic disorder by 4 to 5-fold: